peterkagey/HipChatCronJob/README.md

 If—by some miracle—everything works, then every day at 2:00 you will automatically send [Michael Zemel](https://github.com/mzemel) a message asking how his day is going!

 ### Send Michael a HipChat from the command line.
-Run `ruby send_message.rb "your message here"` to send Michael a message from the command line.
+Run `ruby cli/send.rb  "your message here"` to send Michael a message from the command line.
 Better yet, add an alias to your .bash_profile:
 `alias hey_mike="ruby /path/to/HipChatCronJob/cli/send.rb"`

+### Send anyone a HipChat message from the command line.
+Run `ruby cli/send.rb -n #{user_name} "your message here"` to send a message.
+Don't forget to include the '@'!

 ### Read your conversation with Michael from the command line.
-Run `ruby recieve_message.rb` to read your conversation history with Michael.
+Run `ruby cli/read.rb` to read your conversation history with Michael.
 Better yet, add an alias to your .bash_profile:
 `alias what_did_mike_say="ruby /path/to/HipChatCronJob/cli/read.rb"`

+### Read your conversation with anyone from the command line.
+Run `ruby cli/read.rb -n {user_name}` to read your conversation history with that person.
+You can specify the number of messages with -m